akeneo/pim-docs/cookbook/category/add-properties-to-category.rst

-How to add new properties to a category
+How to Add New Properties to a Category
 =======================================

 The Akeneo PIM allows the classification of products inside a customizable category tree.

-Add properties to your own category
+Add Properties to your own Category
 -----------------------------------
 The first step is to create a class that extends PIM `Category` class.

 Class inheritance is implemented with a Doctrine discriminator map.
 Please be sure not to use `Category` as the name of your class so as to avoid unexpected problems.

-For example, we can add an image property with a textfield.
+For example, we can add an image property with a text field.

 .. code-block:: php